Pressing flowers and herbs – a simple project

 Basic flower pressing method

-Pick your flowers and leaves in the morning while they’re at their freshest, and layer them up in the press.
+Pick your blooms and leaves in the morning while they’re at their freshest, and layer them up in the press.
 Place the flowers onto a layer of blotting paper, cover with more blotting paper then card, and put down a new layer of blotting paper before starting again.
 Five or six layers can be achieved this way in a single press.
 Tighten the nuts on the corners and leave for at least a week before opening.
 Check the flowers are fully dry before removing – some may need up to six weeks.

 Tips for pressing flowers

-- Most people will know that if you haven’t got a flower press, a book or telephone directory can be equally good.
+- Most people will know that if you haven’t got a flower-press, a book or telephone directory can be equally good.
 Use blotting paper between the pages though, for the best results, and to avoid marking the book.
 Stack up a few books on top to add weight.

 - Kitchen roll can be used instead of blotting paper, but avoid heavily embossed patterns in case you end up with patterned petals!